jgrath/go-and-find-with-go/README.md

 go-and-find-with-go is a prototype application demonstrating good use of go-lang language features and how to properly structure a testable web application.
-It covers many language features and aspects around TDD found in commercial environments.
+It covers many language features and aspects around TDD found in a commercial environment.

 #### READ THIS before you do anything!
 This application is only for learning and demonstration purposes and shall not be used